7 Nursing Skills Needed to Advance Your Nursing Career

 3. Professional Networking

 Just like any profession, advancing your nursing career sometimes comes down to who you know.
-Developing a strong personal network of medical professionals can provide a collective knowledge resource for challenging medical situations and can improve your connection to desirable open positions.
+Developing a strong personal network of medical professionals can provide a collective knowledge resource for challenging medical situations and improve your connection to desirable open positions.

 "Engage with others, including all disciplines of healthcare, community resources, patient advocates, and the media," suggests Shafer.
 "Getting your name out into the diverse world of healthcare and nursing will be a key aspect to advancing."

 The more your name is associated with quality patient care and professional knowledge, the more doors will open up to you.
 The goal is to be the first person who comes to mind when others think about nurses.

 With all the complexities involved in nursing, the continuously evolving standards, and the high stakes involved when a mistake is made, staying current on research and policy, whether locally or at the national level, is important to protect your nursing career and patients and establish yourself as an expert.

 "Keep yourself up to date on the most current evidence-based practice, healthcare industry standards, local and federal policy, and statistics regarding your focus area," Shaffer says.
 "If you can cite facts and understand the landscape of the healthcare industry and current research, you will naturally be a resource for others."

 One of the often-overlooked nursing skills needed for career advancement is leadership abilities.
 Leadership qualities are beneficial to your ability to direct patients and establish professional authority.
 They are often required once your career reaches a management level, and you're faced with directing a team of nurses.

 "Be willing to lead by example, with grace and strength, honesty and integrity," says Shaffer.
 "Take some time to explore the history of the leaders you admire and learn which qualities you most want to emulate in your own professional life.
 Self-development is a non-stop process for effective leaders and, to advance your career, you must learn to lead."